symbol-mind/symbol-mind-promo/README.md

 The Symbol OS is more than a tool.
 It is a *thought experiment*:

-- What if symbols had triumphed over pixels?
+- What if symbolic programming had triumphed over pixels?
+- What if every program had its form, meaning, and interpretation?
 - What if computing was designed to be understood, not just used?
-- What if every program had to prove both its form and its meaning before it could exist?

 Exploring Symbol OS is stepping into this alternate history.
 It is austere and playful at the same time — a monochrome mirror where theory carries the weight that, in our world, was given to graphics.